sec-sdlc/ATTPwn/README.md

 |__|__|  |__|    |__|  |__|    \_/\_/  |__|__|

 ```
+# Probando para lanzar análisis vía Jenkins
+# ... ... ...
 ATTPwn is a computer security tool designed to emulate adversaries.
 The tool aims to bring emulation of a real threat into closer contact with implementations based on the techniques and tactics from the MITRE ATT&CK framework.
 The goal is to simulate how a threat works in an intrusion scenario, where the threat has been successfully deployed.
 It is focused on Microsoft Windows systems through the use of the Powershell command line.
 This enables the different techniques based on MITRE ATT&CK to be applied.
 ATTPwn is designed to allow the emulation of adversaries as for a Red Team exercise and to verify the effectiveness and efficiency of the organization's controls in the face of a real threat.

 # Prerequisities